Astro Rabby: Story

-The Dortoise Troops have hidden the ten power-up parts throughout outer space so that Astro Rabby cannot really fly.
-His creator, Doc, wants Rabby to soar freely in the sky so he asks Rabby to retrieve these special parts from the Dortoise Troops.
+The Dortoise Troops have hidden the ten power-up parts throughout outer space so that Astro Rabby cannot fly.
+His creator, Doc, wants Rabby to soar freely in the sky, so he asks Rabby to retrieve these special parts from the Dortoise Troops.

 Gameplay

-The concept of Astro Rabby is that the player is a rabbit who has to travel through certain top-viewed levels with automatic scrolling.
-Since the number of usable platforms are severely limited in this game, learning to control the player's jumps becomes a primary asset.
-Landing on platforms causes the block to break due to the excess force that the player puts on it.
-Sometimes, power-ups are given that will extend the relatively short time limit that Astro Rabby offers.
+The concept of Astro Rabby is that the player is a rabbit who must travel through certain top-viewed levels with automatic scrolling.
+Since the number of usable platforms is severely limited in this game, learning to control the jumps becomes a primary asset.
+Landing on platforms causes the block to break due to the excess force that the player applies to it.
+Sometimes, power-ups are given, which will extend the relatively short time limit that Astro Rabby offers.

-A heart is needed in each level in order to progress to the next level; the game is an infinite loop without collecting it.
+A heart is needed in each level to progress to the next level; the game is an infinite loop without collecting them.
 Players have control of a gun with limited ammo.
 While the jumping height is very short when beginning the game, it becomes longer as the player collects the appropriate power-up item.
-Enemies can also be avoided in addition to being shot at; making the fantasy violence component in the game completely optional.
+Enemies can also be avoided, in addition to being shot at, making the fantasy violence component in the game completely optional.

-While larger platforms allow the player to jump farther, the use of power-ups can also improve the character's jumping ability to the player's advantage.
+While larger platforms allow the player to jump further, the use of power-ups can also improve the character's jumping ability to the player's advantage.

 Reception

-On release, Famitsu magazine scored the game a 20 out of 40.
+Upon release, Famitsu magazine scored the game a 20 out of 40.
 German video gaming magazine Power Play gave Astro Rabby a score of 44% (the equivalent to a letter grade of F) in their February 1991 issue.